stepsysadmin/stepsysadmin.github.io/windows-setup-pro.md

 So you've installed a clean copy of Windows.
 Nice!
 But what now?
 There are some tweaks that I deem absolutely essential and won't want to miss anymore.

-Namely:
-* Installing WinGet
-* Enabling verbose logon messages
-* Disable spell checking
-* Disable all kinds of telemetry and tracking
-* Disable Advertisement ID usage
-* Disable automatic sample uploads from Windows Defender and a ton more.

 And would you look at that?
 I compiled a script that actually does just that for you!
 You can fetch it here: [stepsysadmin/stepsys-deploy](https://github.com/stepsysadmin/stepsys-deploy)

 Additionally, it will install most of the software that I will cover later using WinGet.
 But first things first.
 Let's re-enable the Windows Store if you're on an Enterprise LTSC build.